wurmlab/SBC361-programming-in-R/2017/practical2.md

 #### Q6.
 Write a function that takes a vector of words as input and outputs the number of characters in the longest word.
 Hint: you are going to need to find out how R counts the number of characters in words and how it finds the maximum value in a vector - use an internet search engine!

 ## Loops
 Imagine that you need to run the function `time_converter` on different numbers.
 You could type `time_converter` many different times, each time with a different number.
 But now imagine you had to type that thousands of times.
-It would be impossible.
+Not fun.

 Fortunately, computers were built to perform same tasks over and over again many times.
 They do this using a construct called a *loop*.
 Although there are several types of loops, we are going to learn about the 'for loop'.
 It works this way: